Generic Drugs: Answers to Common Questions

 These generic drugs include:

-While the FDA has not had a policy restricting the use of NTI generics, some states have laws that do.
+While the FDA doesn’t have a policy restricting the use of NTI generics, some states have laws that do.
 In those states, if generics are used, precautions and additional monitoring are required.

 The list of restricted NTI drugs varies from state to state.
 The FDA does not have a list of recognized NTI drugs.
 The FDA is revising its policy to identify drugs that should be included on such a list and to specify whether additional precautions are needed when generics are substituted for such drugs.